Ganesha Chaturthi 2016 Date

 - Ganesha Chaturthi is the birth festival of Lord Ganesha.
 The Ganesh Birth Story tells about the great qualities of Lord Ganapati – the qualities of the God that are remembered by celebrating Ganesh Chaturthi.

 - This festival is celebrated all over India but more prominantly in Maharashtra and the southern states of India.
+Ganesh Chaturthi in Maharashtra, in fact, is the biggest festival there.

 - People bring home Ganesh murti (Ganesh statues) and worship their Lord in special ways for 3, 5, 7 or 10 days as per their family traditions.
+They think of creative decoration ideas for Ganesh Chaturthi at home and celebrate their Lord’s birthday in the most grand manner.

 - On the eleventh day, ‘Ganesh Visarjan’ is carried out in most elaborate way by taking the Ganesha statues in huge processions and immersed in water sources representing farewell to Lord Ganesha.